knetikmedia/knetikcloud-csharp-net20-client/docs/TaxesApi.md

 <a name="createcountrytax"></a>
 # **CreateCountryTax**
-> ModelCountryTaxResource CreateCountryTax (ModelCountryTaxResource taxResource)
+> CountryTaxResource CreateCountryTax (CountryTaxResource taxResource)

 Create a country tax